M-o-a-T/moat/doc/spec_aa.rst

   These values apply to both client- and server-generated messages.

   * Request: tell the server what the client would like to use.

   * ACK: tell the client which values the server would prefer, with no obligation to use them.

-  * NACK: lower or upper limits for these bytes if they're lower or higher than the ones supplied by the client, respectively.
+  * NACK: lower or upper limits for these timers if they're lower or higher than the ones supplied by the client, respectively.

   A zero value for one of these timers means "unspecified / don't care"; it